threefoldtech/info_grid/src/faq/faq.md

 ***

+### To deploy a load on the Threefold Grid, I need to generate SSH keys.
+How can I generate SSH keys on MAC, Linux or Windows?

+There are many methods to generate SSH keys.

+You can read this [Threefold SSH Guide](../getstarted/ssh_guide/ssh_guide.md) to learn more about the whole process.

+***

 ### What is the method to SSH into a 3node on IPv4, IPv6 and the Planetary Network?

 To SSH into a 3node, find the IP address of your Threefold deployment and do the following on your local computer terminal (Command Prompt for Windows):